planhat/docs/source/includes/_metrics.md

 Property | Description
 --------- | -----------
 dimensionId* | Any string without spaces or special characters.
 If you're sending "Share of Active Users" a good dimensionId might be "activeusershare".
-It's not displayed in Planhat but will be used when building Mealth Metrics / Success Indicators in Planhat. value* | The raw (number) value you would like to set. companyExternalId | This is the company id in your systems.
+It's not displayed in Planhat but will be used when building Health Metrics in Planhat. value* | The raw (number) value you would like to set. companyExternalId | This is the company id in your systems.
 For this to work the profiles in Planhat will need to have this externalId set. date | Pass any valid JavaScript date string to specify the date of the event.
 In none is provided we will use the time the request was received.